andylovecloud/DevOps_engineer/DevOps-on-Azure/Readme.md

 # What is Azure DevOps?

 Azure DevOps provides several tools you can use for better team collaboration.
-It also has tools for automated build processes, testing, version control, and package management
+It also has tools for automated build processes, testing, version control, and package management.
+Below are some example tools:

 |             Service              |       Description        |
 |---------------     |-------------- |